 As John Carpenter ages into his RED LINE 7000 phase, a horror genius named Don Coscarelli has quietly stolen the title of the new Hawksian Drive-in fuzzy horror guru.
 What is fuzzy horror?
 I can only tell you it encompasses all of Coscarelli's films, the early Sam Raimi, some Cronenberg, John Carpenter til he started doing cable TV, Quentin Tarantino if he ever made a horror movie.
 It's a loosey goosey termite art digging and goofing around - simultaneously mind-expanding and brain-addling; it never has to rely on vicious sexual violence, misogyny, torture, yelling, or religion; it understands normal healthy adult sex is the creepiest most uncanny thing ever once you can finally see it clearly for what it is, stripped of all its alluring-in-the-heat-of-the-moment bark.
 Why is it Hawksian?
 Because it's still scary even though it's witty and irreverent.
 It transcends genre and is based on character interaction, a droll shared language--the gallow's wit of RIO BRAVO, ONLY ANGELS HAVE WINGS, THE THING, SCARFACE, THE BIG SLEEP, and HIS GIRL FRIDAY--and because there's so much less pointless twisting and random acts of shock designed solely to get bad (better than no) publicity, it understands the two bros being cool language of deadpan calm and running jokes.
 Why fuzzy?
 Because it can get pretty sloppy, so is best to watch late at night, with a nice buzz and low expectations, and the films only get better with each new fuzzy view, cuz the earlier fuzzy has made you forget most of it anyway.

 I won't go too much into JOHN DIES plot - you can just mosey over to Netflix streaming and watch it, and then come back to this scintillating post.
 But let's just say this - that dude up in that picture with the sunglasses and mysterious device?
-He played the infantry trainer ("Medic!") in STARSHIP TROOPERS, another fuzzy horror masterpiece.
+That's Clancy Brown, flanked by Helena and Maria Mehalis as his identical twin assistants.
+Brown played the infantry trainer ("Medic!") in STARSHIP TROOPERS, another fuzzy horror masterpiece and he's the guy you want for a part like this, whatever that tells you.

-I will say also that time looping is involved but I liked this film way way better than LOOPER.
+I will say also that time looping is involved in this film, but I liked this film way way better than the recent, over-praised LOOPER.
 And I believe in time travel, if only via one's third eye, and when a movie makes the third eye hallucinations real instead of dreams it works because a hep person knows movies already exist at the hallucinatory level.
 Unfuzzy directors feel compelled to separate the two - what is just a dream and what is real - like we'll upend the apple cart if not brought safely back to rut, as in AMERICAN WEREWOLF IN LONDON, wherein the wolf must come out of David through grand physical agony or it won't be 'believable' --and the welcome eruption of Nazi werewolves with machine guns is revealed to be a dream.
-If John Landis made the dream the real and focused on those Nazi werewolves for the whole film, than hot damn, that would be hardcore fuzzy, and also a bit like the opening of THE SONG REMAINS THE SAME.
+If John Landis made the dream the real and focused on those Nazi werewolves for the whole film, than hot damn, that would be hardcore fuzzy, and also a bit like the Peter Grant fantasy sequence of THE SONG REMAINS THE SAME.

-What mainstream science still can't quite admit, but which leading edge scientists are realizing to their amazement, is that the universe is totally subjective.
+What mainstream science still can't quite admit, but which leading edge scientists are realizing, to their amazement, is that the universe is totally subjective.
 If we can move past notions of size, perspective, and spatial relativity then space/time travel is possible regardless of the distances between solar systems.
-As humans with limited ESP ability (or, as with most scientists, none at all) we can't imagine space travel any other way except by carting our bodies from point A to point B, in a vessel relative to own size, but that doesn't mean we all won't one day be long past that limited conception of ourselves.
+As humans with limited ESP ability (and lack of astral projection experience), we can't imagine space travel any other way except by carting our bodies from point A to point B, in a vessel relative to own size, but that doesn't mean we all won't one day be long past that limited conception of ourselves.
 If space itself is a vacuum, the idea of needing to travel a certain amount of miles to get there is foolishly short-sighted.
 Why not just collapse the vacuum?
 Why not merely shrink the space?
+Why not merely beam one's consciousness like a cell phone signal on ahead into some deep freeze robot ready to inhabit like an electro-neurologically linked collection of artificial limbs?

 All of which serves as a warped introduction to my praise of Don Coscarelli, a man who I've written of in the past as being suspiciously like myself in extrasensory speculation, to the point that one of my pet AA intervention metaphors, self-performed eye surgery, crops up in JOHN DIES AT THE END.
 Check out this exchange in the film after Dave calls a priest because John seems possessed.